derenlei/Trie/README.md

 # Trie
-A simple implementation of Trie
+A simple implementation of Trie in CPP